-Another strategy for him is to wait for his turn to produce a block.
-Now he can learn the identity of the next slot owner before he gossips the block.
-However, he still needs to gossip the block before a view change happens, or another validator will produce a block and the slot owner will change.
-Using this technique the attacker now can have an antecedence equal to the \gls{skip-block} timeout, during which the attacker needs to compromise the next slot owner.
+Another strategy for the adversary is to wait for its turn to produce a block.
+Now the adversary can learn the identity of the next slot owner before publishing the block.
+Using this technique, the attacker can have an antecedence equal to the \gls{skip-block} timeout, during which the attacker needs to compromise the next slot owner.

-After the attacker corrupts the first slot owner, because the timeout increases linearly, he has $\Delta$ time to corrupt the second slot owner, $2\Delta$ time to corrupt the third, and so on.

-Strictly speaking, an adaptive adversary can corrupt nodes instantly, but a more realistic model considers that it takes some time to corrupt a node.
-Independently of the strategy used, in Albatross an adaptive attacker would need to corrupt nodes on the order of seconds.
+Although strictly speaking, an adaptive adversary can corrupt nodes instantly, a more realistic model would consider the time to corrupt a node.
+Independently of the strategy used, in Albatross, an adaptive attacker would need to corrupt nodes on the order of seconds.
 Since Albatross is a decentralized system with heterogeneous nodes, systematically corrupting them would be not only complex but also costly, making such an attack unlikely.